trustoverip/tswg-acdc-specification/spec/spec.md

 Some fields, such as the `i`, Issuer identifier field, must each have an AID as its value.
 An AID is a fully qualified Self-certifying Identifier (SCID) that follows the KERI protocol [@KERI][@KERI_ID].
 A related type of identifier field is the `ri`, registry identifier field.
 The `ri` field is cryptographically derived from the Issuer identifier field value so has securely attributable control authority via the AID from which it is derived.
 A SCID is derived from one or more `(public, private)` key pairs using asymmetric or public-key cryptography to create verifiable digital signatures [@DSig].
 Each AID has a set of one or more Controllers who each control a private key.
 By virtue of their private key(s), the set of Controllers may make statements on behalf of the associated AID that is backed by uniquely verifiable commitments via digital signatures on those statements.
 Any entity then may verify those signatures using the associated set of public keys.
 No shared or trusted relationship between the Controllers and Verifiers is required.
 The verifiable key state for AIDs is established with the KERI protocol [@KERI][@KERI_ID].
 The use of AIDS enables ACDCs to be used in a portable but securely attributable, fully decentralized manner in an ecosystem that spans trust domains.

-#### Namespaced AIDs
+### Namespaced AIDs

 Because KERI is agnostic about the namespace for any particular AID, different namespace standards may be used to express KERI AIDs or identifiers derived from AIDs as the value of these AID related fields in an ACDC.
 The examples below use the W3C DID namespace specification with the `did:keri` method [@DIDK_ID].
 But the examples would have the same validity from a KERI perspective if some other supported namespace was used or no namespace was used at all.
 The latter case consists of a bare KERI AID (identifier prefix) expressed in CESR format [@CESR_ID].

 ### Selectively disclosable attribute aggregate field

 The top-level selectively disclosable attribute aggregate section, `A`, field value is an aggregate of cryptographic commitments used to make a commitment to a set (bundle) of selectively disclosable attributes.
 The value of the attribute aggregate, `A`, field depends on the type of Selective disclosure mechanism employed.
 For example, the aggregate value could be the cryptographic digest of the concatenation of an ordered set of cryptographic digests, a Merkle tree root digest of an ordered set of cryptographic digests, or a cryptographic accumulator.

-### ADCD structure
+The different Selective disclosure mechanisms are described in detail in the Selective disclosure section.

-#### Field ordering
+### Field ordering

 The ordering of the top-level fields when present in an ACDC must be as follows, `v`, `d`, `u`, `i`, `ri`, `s`, `a`, `e`, `r`.

+## ACDC variants

+There are several variants of ACDCs determined by the presence/absence of certain fields and/or the value of those fields when used in combination.
+The primary ACDC variants are public, private, metadata, and bespoke.
+A given variant may be targeted (untargeted).

+All the variants have two alternate forms, compact and non-compact.
+In the compact form of any variant, the values of the top-level fields for the attribute, schema, edge, and rule sections are the SAIDs (digests) of the corresponding expanded (non-compact) form of each section {{SAID}}.
+The attribute section of any variant may have nested sub-blocks that are either compact or non-compact.

+A given variant may be either targeted or untargeted.

+The details of each variant are explained below.

 #### Compact ACDC
 The top-level section field values of a Compact ACDC are the SAIDs of each uncompacted top-level section.
 The section field labels are `s`, `a`, `e`, and `r`.

+  At the top level, the presence (absence), of the UUID, `u`, field produces two variants.
+These are private (public) respectively.
+In addition, a present but empty UUID, `u`, field produces a private metadata variant.

 #### Compact public ACDC